ACCESS-NRI/access-om3-configs/documentation/docs/pages/infrastructure/Building.md

     e.g.

-    - first change the compiler, then run repro-CI and see the if the answers change
+    - first: change the compiler, then run repro-CI and see the if the answers change
-    - second, update external depencies
+    - second: update external depencies
-    - third, update access3-share and access3
+    - third: update access3-share and access3
-    - fourth, update model components one by one
+    - fourth: update model components one by one

     You may find components have interrelated changes and cannot be built seperately.
 Seperately, the config will often need the field dictionary updated from [upstream](https://github.com/ESCOMP/CMEPS/blob/main/mediator/fd_cesm.yaml).
 Each model component and cap may have other changes as described in the release note / git history for that component.
 Work through any issues and updates until the model runs.